Fayemi swears-in acting Chief Judge, seeks prioritisation of sexual violence cases – The Sun Nigeria

 From Priscilla Ediare, Ado-Ekiti

-Ekiti State Governor, Kayode Fayemi, has sworn-in Justice John Oyewole Adeyeye as the Acting Chief Judge of the state, calling on the judiciary to prioritise matters of sexual violence.
+Ekiti State Governor, Kayode Fayemi, on Monday sworn-in Justice John Oyewole Adeyeye as the Acting Chief Judge of the state, called on the judiciary to prioritise matters of sexual crimes.

-Fayemi said the appeal became necessary following the increasing rate of rape and defilement related cases flooding the courts in recent time.
+Fayemi said the appeal became necessary following the increasing rate of rape and defilement related cases flooding the courts in recent times.

 The governor also called for the review of salaries and allowances of judicial workers to protect the sanctity of the judiciary, saying he was jolted that the negotiations on judicial autonomy seem to have left out the issue of salaries and allowances of judicial officers.